bescott9944/SpectrWm-Binary-Build/README.md

 This was a great video and got me to think, can it be done on Linux Mint 20 in a VM using LightDm login manager...

-My goal of this project was to see if SpectrWm can be build, installed, make it so it can be loaded using LightDm Login Manager and make the build without using "make install" to get everything working...I am using Linux Mint 20 in a VM as the test bed...
+My goal of this project was to see if SpectrWm can be build, installed, make it so it can be loaded using LightDm Login Manager and make the build without using "make install" to get everything working..
+I am using Linux Mint 20 in a VM as the test bed...
 See the "install.MD" Now after I spent 18 ours exploring this project, installing and testing all the dependencies needed to make this happen.I seen in the comments of said video from Damiel Olsson that suggested another way to do the dependencies easier...
 What luck... :-) Just my Luck...
 Lol